mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 ## 7. Inter-Chain Data Market

-Currently, there are several traditional data markets that originate from cryptocurrencies, e.g. Streamr, IOTA and Mobius.
-All provide a secure mechanism to make sure that the data stream can be copied and transmitted from the owner to the consumer in a sequential manner.
+Currently, there are several traditional data markets that originate from cryptocurrencies, e.g. Streamr and IOTA.
+All provide some mechanisms to make sure that the data stream can be copied and transmitted from the owner to the consumer in a sequential manner.